ADTEK BUILDING CONSULTANTS

 ARE YOU READY ?

-New Building Code requirements come into effect on January 1, 2012.
+New Building Code requirements came into effect on January 1, 2012.
 These relate to energy efficiency and occupancy permits.

 Energy Efficiency